kraken24/huggingface_rl_course/README.md

-# huggingface_rl_course
+# Hugging Face Reinforcement Learning Course
-This repository contains the code files used during the Hugging Face RL Course
+This repository contains the code files used during the Hugging Face RL Course.
+There are 8 modules in the course.
+All the course files are present in the /course_work directory